- Fostering Stories

 As a foster carer, you're either laughing or crying and that's not the worst way to go through life!

-My wife says I look thinner than this in real life, but my kids don't think much of my dress sense.
 When men turn 40, it's traditional to have a mid-life crisis.
 Some men start going to the gym and wearing age inappropriate clothes.
 Some men ditch their job, wife and kids, get a tattoo and a motorbike and go off to find themselves.

 I decided to become a foster carer, more accurately, my wife suggested we investigate whether we could become foster carers.
 I had lots of reasons why we shouldn't foster.